-Annual Distribution US\$5.6 million (or 6.1% of run rate revenue) Description GWM provides data-driven digital marketing solutions for advertisers globally.
+Annual Distribution US\$5.6 million (6.1% of Run Rate Revenue) Description GWM provides data-driven digital marketing solutions for advertisers globally.
 The company manages performance and branding campaigns for advertisers across all forms of digital media.
 Contribution History In November 2018, the Corporation invested a total of US\$46.0 million (US\$41.5 million of subordinated debt and US\$4.5 million of preferred units).
 The Corporation is entitled to an initial annual distribution of US\$5.6 million, which equates to an initial yield of 12.1%.
-The combination of debt and preferred equity selected by the Corporation was a result of GWM being a Corporation, compared to a Limited Liability Corporation.
-The combination of debt and equity combine to result in the same features as the Corporation's traditional preferred equity investment.
-Due to GWM being a Corporation, a portion of the distributions received have already been taxed, therefore the initial yield of 12.1% is equivalent to an initial 13.0% yield under the Corporation's traditional structure.
+The combination of debt and preferred equity selected by the Corporation was a result of GWM being a Corporation, compared to a Limited Liability Corporation's traditional preferred equity investment.
+Due to GWM being a Corporation, a portion of the distributions received have already been fully taxed, therefore the initial yield of 12.1% is equivalent to an initial 13.0% yield under the Corporation's traditional structure.
 The GWM distribution will reset with a collar of +/- 8% annually based on gross revenue, commencing January 1, 2020.
-Performance Based on unaudited financial statements provided by management for the five months ended May 31, 2019, GWM's revenue and EBITDA have both increased significantly compared to the same period in 2018.
-Fair Value The fair value of the GWM units remained unchanged during the three and six months ended June 30, 2019.
+Performance Based on unaudited financial statements provided by management for the eight months ended August 31, 2019, GWM's revenue and EBITDA have both increased significantly compared to the same period in 2018.
+Fair Value The Corporation increased the fair value of the GWM units by US\$2.4 million during the three and nine months ended September 30, 2019 due to the positive results during 2019 and outlook for the upcoming reset for 2020.
 The fair value of the GWM units in Canadian dollars will fluctuate each quarter with foreign exchange rates but the underlying valuation of the units is evaluated each quarter.
 ECR The ECR for GWM remains above 2.0x.